An Introduction to Croquet

 A Diagonal Spread Leave

 Croquet is played on a lawn or 'court' of dimensions 35 x 28 yards.
 Almost all croquet is played on completely flat, closely-mown fine grass (similar to bowls).
-Artificial surfaces, such as AstroTurf or cinder, and indoor carpets are rare.
+Artificial surfaces, such as AstroTurf or cinder, and indoor carpets do exist but they are fairly rare.

 There are six cast-iron hoops set firmly into the ground, and a peg.
 The layout never varies.
 Balls, four to a game, each weigh one pound and have a diameter which, in top-class competition, is only 1/32" less than the inside width of a hoop.